arjundebnath/ace-lib-theme/GUIDE.md

 Make changes to the scss files as required and then compile the scss files into `ace-theme.css`.
 [Understand the structure of the scss files](#understanding-the-structure-of-ace-lib-theme-theme) from below.

->**Important Note:** It's highly recommended to retain the scss files and directory structure as it is.
+>**Note:** It's highly recommended to retain the scss files and directory structure as it is.
 Use `_add-on-styles.scss` for your custom additional css style definitions.

 ### 4. Compile the `scss` files into `css`
 Use the below `node-sass` command to compile the scss files into the theme css file :

+>**Important Note:** If you have not installed the `node-sass` package globally, you will need to install it, before you use the below command.
+Use `npm i node-sass -g` to install it.

 ```javascript
 node-sass -c ~path\to\scss -o ~path\to\generated\css\